 The Arkema group is taking steps to favor renewable raw materials

-Otherwise Arkema carries out various researches on the possible use of bio-sourced raw materials in some of its productions, such as the one replacing propylene by glycerol in acrylic acid manufacturing.
+Arkema also conducts various researches on the potential use of bio-based raw materials in some of its productions, such as the substitution of propylene glycerol in manufacturing acrylic acid.

 Arkema Renewables - a label for bioproducts

 The products from Arkema which are made from raw materials of renewable origin (over 20% non-fossil based carbon) carry the Arkema Renewables label.

 They account for some 13% of Arkema's sales, and should rise to 15% by 2016.